blueridger/MeetingAttendanceDiscordBot/README.md

 # Meeting Attendance Discord Bot
 This is a simple discord bot that automates an operational process for the [SourceCred](sourcecred.io) community.
 It may be useful for other communities.

 It posts a meeting summary message that auto-updates a list of participants as people join a designated voice channel in discord.
-It also direct messages a Roam Research friendly version of the participants list to the command user at the end of the meeting.

 # Usage
 ```